The Handmaid's Tale: Composition background

 I don't consider these people to be Christians because they do not have at the core of their behaviour and ideologies what I, in my feeble Canadian way, would consider to be the core of Christianity ... and that would be not only love your neighbours but love your enemies.
 That would also be "I was sick and you visited me not" and such and such ...And that would include also concern for the environment, because you can't love your neighbour or even your enemy, unless you love your neighbour's oxygen, food, and water.
 You can't love your neighbour or your enemy if you're presuming policies that are going to cause those people to die. ...
 Of course faith can be a force for good and often has been.
 So faith is a force for good particularly when people are feeling beleaguered and in need of hope.
 So you can have bad iterations and you can also have the iteration in which people have got too much power and then start abusing it.
 But that is human behaviour, so you can't lay it down to religion.
 You can find the same in any power situation, such as politics or ideologies that purport to be atheist.
 Need I mention the former Soviet Union?
 So it is not a question of religion making people behave badly.
 It is a question of human beings getting power and then wanting more of it.

-In the same vein, Atwood also declared that "In the real world today, some religious groups are leading movements for the protection of vulnerable groups, including women."
+In the same vein, Atwood also declared that "in the real world today, some religious groups are leading movements for the protection of vulnerable groups, including women."
 Atwood draws connections between the ways in which Gilead's leaders maintain their power and other examples of actual totalitarian governments.
-In her interviews, Atwood offers up Afghanistan as an example of a religious theocracy forcing women out of the public sphere and into their homes, as in Gilead.
+In her interviews, Atwood cites the Islamic Emirate of Afghanistan as an example of a totalitarian religious theocracy forcing women out of the public sphere and into their homes, as in Gilead.

-The "state-sanctioned murder of dissidents" was inspired by the Philippines under President Ferdinand Marcos, and the last General Secretary of the Romanian Communist Party Nicolae Ceaușescu's obsession with increasing the birth rate (Decree 770) led to the strict policing of pregnant women and the outlawing of birth control and abortion.
-However, Atwood clearly explains that many of these actions were not just present in other cultures and countries, "but within Western society, and within the 'Christian' tradition itself".
+Gilead's "state-sanctioned murder of dissidents" was inspired by the Philippines under President Ferdinand Marcos, and the last General Secretary of the Romanian Communist Party Nicolae Ceaușescu's obsession with increasing the birth rate (Decree 770) led to the strict policing of pregnant women and the outlawing of birth control and abortion.
+However, Atwood argues that many of these actions were present not just in other cultures and countries, "but within Western society, and within the 'Christian' tradition itself".